 In her attempt to flee, Sophia meets the last known descendent of Cinderella herself, and together they aim to take down the crown and its unjust tradition.

-This is a twisted fairy tale you’re not going to want to miss!
+This is a twisted fairy tale you will not want to miss!

 - You Should See Me in a Crown by Leah Johnson (2020)